Alexhb61/Matrix_Algorithms/linear_programming/hyper_ball_method.md

 # Simplified ellipsoid Methods: The Hyperball methods
-# Introduction
+## Introduction
 So the ellipsoid method is a famous method for solving linear programs and convex programs in general.
 The method and its variants have two nice properties:
-1. Their runtime is independent of the number of constraints because they access the problem via an orcale.
+1. Their runtime is independent of the number of constraints because they access the problem via an oracle.
 2. Their runtime is polynomial in the amount of precision needed.
+They only need a starting ball description, and thepromise of ending ball if non-empty.

-The orcale that the original method uses is a strong separation orcale:
+The oracle that the original method uses is a strong separation oracle:

-### Separation Orcale for convex set K:
+### Separation Oracle for convex set K:
-#### The Orcale maps x from R^n to (yes,) if x is in the convex set K.
+#### The Oracle maps x from R^n to (yes,) if x is in the convex set K.
-#### The Orcale maps x from R^n to (no, c) if x is not in the convex set K and cx > cy for all y in K
+#### The Oracle maps x from R^n to (no, c) if x is not in the convex set K and cx > cy for all y in K

-I misunderstood the numerical stabilization of this orcale and discovered the following orcale and algorithm.
+I misunderstood the numerical stabilization of this oracle and discovered the following oracle and algorithm.

 #### WARNING: These theoretical algorithms below include a moonshot and so might be more wrong or numerically unstable than other results I have in this repository.

 # The Dog Method: A simple HyperBall Method

-### Distance Orcale for convex set K and precision epsilon:
+### Distance Oracle for convex set K and precision epsilon:
-#### The Orcale maps x from R^n to (yes,,) if x + error is in the convex set K and the euclidean norm of error is at most epsilon.
+#### The Oracle maps x from R^n to (yes,,) if x + error is in the convex set K and the euclidean norm of error is at most epsilon.
-#### The Orcale maps x from R^n to (no, c, d) if x is not in the convex set K and cx > cy + d for all y in K
+#### The Oracle maps x from R^n to (no, c, d) if x is not in the convex set K and cx > cy + d for all y in K
 #### where d >= epsilon for all inputs. c has euclidean norm 1.

 ## Dog Method:
-Given a Distance Orcale for convex set K and precision epsilon
+Given a Distance Oracle for convex set K and precision epsilon

 We start with a HyperBall of radius R and center c which contains the convex set K.

 We will end with either:
-with a Ball that intersects K, Ball(center = x,radius = epsilon) or
+with a Ball that intersects K, Ball(center = x,radius >= epsilon) or
 with the guarantee that K is an empty set.
 ```
-FindBall(DistanceOrcale, center, Radius) :
+FindBall(DistanceOracle, center, Radius) :
-Let epsilon be the precision of DistanceOrcale
+Let epsilon be the precision of DistanceOracle
 Let n be the dimension of the problem
 RadiusSquared = Radius *Radius
 do :
-  (found, halfplane_normal, distance) = DistanceOrcale(c)
+  (found, halfplane_normal, distance) = DistanceOracle(c)
   if not found :
     center = center - halfplane_normal*distance
     RadiusSquared = RadiusSquared - distance^2